Chapter 1: Show's Over.

 Backstage was as frantic as any concert she’d been to.
 Silverlane’s charity concert always had an element of chaos and disorganization to it.
 Nobody seemed to really knew how to successfully herd a dozen musicians into a single night, but they seemed to manage in the end.
 Jerrica peered down the long backstage hallway.
 Managers, publicists and roadies were dashing between rooms, carrying appetizer plates, bottles of water and various contract demands.
 Jerrica spotted some poor, sweaty intern carrying a bucket of chicken from a restaurant on the other side of town.
 She was pretty sure that was for Cherry Bomb.
 And that case of strawberry beer was probably headed for the Limp Lizards.
 She just had to find…

 Ah, there.
 A bag of goldfish crackers (cupcake flavored) and a bottle of pinot noir.
-That would be going to Crystalyna’s room and that was probably where Rio was.
-Jerrica followed the roadie to a door that somebody had decorated with purple christmas lights (a weirder part of Crystalyna’s contract rider but not that demanding of one).
+That would be going to Crystalina’s room and that was probably where Rio was.
+Jerrica followed the roadie to a door that somebody had decorated with purple christmas lights (a weirder part of Crystalina’s contract rider but not that demanding of one).

 Jerrica poked her head inside without the knocking after the roadie had left.

 Rio, in the middle of uncorking the wine, jumped.
-Crystalyna was holding two glasses next to him and her smile upon seeing Jerrica didn’t quite have the normal brightness to it.
+Crystalina was holding two glasses next to him and her smile upon seeing Jerrica didn’t quite have the normal brightness to it.

 “Oh, Jerrica!
 Wh-what are you doing here?
 Everything okay out there?”
 Rio asked, setting the bottle down and straightening his suit jacket.